wizgrav/hyde/_posts/2015-02-23-hello-pinect.md

 {% endhighlight %}

-A set of thin, ffi-based, bindings are provided for luajit and python/pypy.
-Here's an example for measuring the performance.
+On top of the C api, a set of ffi-based bindings are also provided for luajit and python/pypy.
+Here's an example for testing performance of frame capture.
 You can run it in python, which needs the cffi module, and is slow, or preferably with pypy which has the ffi interface built in:

 {% highlight python %}
 #The ffi binding is pinect.py